The Early Industrialists in Flintshire

 Wars were again disruptive for trade ...

-Fresh attempts to mine in the Isle of Man came to nought, repeating Edward Wright's success proved impossible and in April 1772 The Duke of Atholl generously purchased the Company's interest ... more accounting foibles at Gadlys were revealed and it seemed the capital employed would have been better invested in securities on the market exchanges ...
+Diversification into mines in Derbyshire at Brassington were tried and fresh attempts to mine in the Isle of Man came to nought.
+Repeating Edward Wright's success proved impossible and in April 1772 The Duke of Atholl generously purchased some of the Company's interests ... more accounting foibles at Gadlys were revealed and John Freame would have been clear; the capital employed would have been better invested in securities on the market exchanges in London!

 Gadlys had started smelting with reverberatory furnaces from 1704, robust production lasted until 1786.
 In 1796 Thomas Pennant reported that the furnaces at Gadlys were pulled down in 1786 and production moved to the Alfred Courage site at Upper Mills Bagillt, built by Messrs Smedley on the bank above the Dee?
 There the lead was desilverised and processed into sheets, pipes, litharge and red lead which still found ready markets through the brokers in Liverpool ...